Acceptable Use Policy

 C. Respecting Resource Limits

 1. Staff, students, and community members will not post chain letters or engage in spamming.
-Spamming is sending messages to a large number of people, or sending a large number of messages to a single person, with the intent of annoying users or to interrupt the system.
+Spamming is sending messages to a large number of people or sending a large number of messages to a single person with the intent of annoying users or interrupting the system.

 2. The system administrators reserve the right to set a limit on disk storage for network users.

-3. Unless previously approved, users are responsible for any phone charges including, but not limited to, long distance charges, per minute (unit) surcharges and/or equipment or line costs, incurred by user while accessing computer network resources.
+3. Unless previously approved, users are responsible for any phone charges including, but not limited to, long-distance charges, per minute (unit) surcharges, and/or equipment or line costs incurred by users while accessing computer network resources.

 D. Illegal Activities

-1. The District will cooperate fully with local, state, or federal officials in any investigation related to illegal activities.
+1. The District will cooperate fully with local, state, or federal officials in any investigation related to illegal activities, which may include information contained in the District’s network resources.

-2. It is prohibited to sell or purchase goods and services without prior approval of the appropriate administrator.
+2. It is prohibited to sell or purchase goods and services on the District’s network resources without prior approval of the appropriate administrator.

 3. Attempting to gain unauthorized access to the District’s network resources or go beyond authorized access is prohibited.
 This includes attempting to log in through another person’s account or accessing another person’s files.